Canadian Museum of Nature: Early museum (1856–1968)

-Natural history museum (1968–present)
+Natural History Museum (1968–present)

 In 1968, the branches of the National Museum of Canada were split into separate museums.
 The Canadian Museum of Nature originated from the natural history branch of the museum, initially incorporated as the National Museum of Natural Sciences.
 The anthropological and human history branch of the former National Museum of Canada became the National Museum of Man (later renamed the Canadian Museum of Civilization in 1988, and the Canadian Museum of History in 2013), while the science and technology branch became the National Museum of Science and Technology (later renamed the Canada Science and Technology Museum).
 In the same year, the National Museums of Canada Corporation (NMC) was formed to serve as an umbrella organization for the national museums, as well as provide support and administrative units for the museums.
 The National Museum of Natural Sciences formed a part of the NMC until the organization was dissolved in 1988.

-In 1990, the government of Canada passed the Museums Act, which led to the National Museum of Natural Sciences, and several national museums being incorporated as autonomous crown corporations.
+In 1990, the government of Canada passed the Museums Act, which led to the National Museum of Natural Sciences and several national museums being incorporated as autonomous crown corporations.
 The same act also renamed the National Museum of Natural Sciences into the Canadian Museum of Nature.
-In the same year, the museum became the only remaining occupant of the Victoria Memorial building.
+By 1990, the museum was the only remaining occupant of the Victoria Memorial building.
 In 1997, the museum opened a new research and collections facility in Gatineau, Quebec, consolidating its research facilities and collections holdings in one building.

-Between 2004 and 2010, the federal government spent approximately C$216 million dollars on expanding, and renovating the Canadian Museum of Nature.
+Between 2004 and 2010, the federal government spent approximately C$216 million dollars on expanding and renovating the Canadian Museum of Nature.
 Construction for the rehabilitation project was done in phases, with large portions of the existing structure removed and demolished for renovations.
 On 22 May 2010, International Day for Biological Diversity, the museum building was reopened to the public.
-The building's glass tower, or the Queens' Lantern, was dedicated in honour of Queen Victoria and Elizabeth II, with the latter attending the tower's dedication ceremony in June 2010.
+The building's glass tower, or the Queens' Lantern, was dedicated in honour of Queens Victoria and Elizabeth II, with the latter attending the tower's dedication ceremony in June 2010.

 Facilities

 The Canadian Museum of Nature operates two facilities.
-The Victoria Memorial Museum Building in Ottawa houses the museum's exhibitions and public programs; while its administrative, research and collections facility is situated at the Natural Heritage Centre in Gatineau.
+The Victoria Memorial Museum Building in Ottawa houses the museum's exhibitions and public programs, while its administrative, research and collections facility is situated at the Natural Heritage Centre in Gatineau.